Happy Mondays: First incarnation

-The band were signed to Factory Records after passing a demo tape to Phil Saxe, a trader at Manchester Arndale who was on friendly terms with Mike Pickering, a DJ at The Haçienda nightclub.
+The band were signed to Factory Records after passing a demo tape to Phil Saxe, a trader at Manchester Arndale who was on friendly terms with Mike Pickering, a DJ at the Haçienda nightclub.
 Saxe became the band's manager.

 Their first release was the "Forty Five EP", often called the "Delightful EP" after its first track.
 It was released on Factory Records in September 1985.
 Their first album, Squirrel and G-Man Twenty Four Hour Party People Plastic Face Carnt Smile (White Out), was released in 1987 and was produced by John Cale.
 This was followed by two further albums: Bummed, in 1988, produced by Martin Hannett, and Pills 'n' Thrills and Bellyaches, in 1990, produced by Paul Oakenfold and Steve Osborne.
 The latter, recorded at Capitol Studios in Los Angeles, went platinum in the UK, selling more than 350,000 copies.
-Singles "Step On" and "Kinky Afro" from this album both reached number 5 in the UK singles chart.
+Singles "Step On" and "Kinky Afro" from the album both reached number 5 on the UK singles chart.

-By the late 1980s, the Happy Mondays were an important part of the Manchester music scene and personified rave culture.
+By the late 1980s, Happy Mondays were an important part of the Manchester music scene and personified rave culture.
 The line-up of the band during this first and most important ten-year phase never changed, and the six original members Shaun Ryder, Paul Ryder, Gaz Whelan, Paul Davis, Mark Day, and Bez remained a tight unit until the first incarnation came to an end in 1993.
+Rowetta sang on "Step On" and on Pills 'n' Thrills and Bellyaches tracks including "Kinky Afro" and "Bob's Yer Uncle"; Radio X has described her soulful vocals as an integral part of the band's sound, and Bez said the group was transformed by her arrival: "Overnight, we couldn't imagine ourselves without her."
+Rowetta shared an agent with the band and had spent months pressing its management to take her on; having recorded "Step On", she was brought on stage for the band's two G-Mex shows in Manchester in March 1990, having met Shaun Ryder only the day before, and later said she had expected to be joining a much smaller band and had not anticipated appearing on Top of the Pops within weeks.
+Factory Records initially told her it would not be "cost effective" for her to tour, and she won a newspaper competition to join the band's Ibiza dates in the summer of 1990.
+She went on to sing on Yes Please! and to join the band for three world tours.
 The band headlined the Friday night at Glastonbury Festival 1990.
 In November of that year, Paul McCartney commented in NME: "I saw the Happy Mondays on TV, and they reminded me of the Beatles in their 'Strawberry Fields' phase."